BattleB0t/hael9_mazefix/README.md

 # Hael9 Mazefix
 **(Based on Danker's Skyblock Mod)**

-### Note: This mod is can get you BANNAD on Hypixel Skyblock if not used correctly
+### Note: This mod can get you BANNED on Hypixel Skyblock if not used correctly

 **Features:**
  - Auto Terminal Solver (Featuring Mazefix)
  - Ghost Block creator
  - Right click spammer
  - Removed NoRotate (it was instaban)
+ - Randomized Sleep amount

 **Controls/Hotkeys can be set in controls menu**